Updates for Agencies & Circular Letters

 GPO hosts, and is an active participant, of the Interagency Council on Printing and Publishing Services.
 Only Federal employees involved in printing and publishing may join and attend meetings.

 All meetings are available for Federal customers via teleconference to accommodate our regional customers.
 The meetings take place on the second Wednesday of every other month at GPO in the Carl Hayden Room from 1:00-2:30 ET.
-The next scheduled meeting is April 8, 2015.
-Click here to view the full agenda.
+The next scheduled meeting is June 10, 2015.

 For more information, please contact your GPO National Account Manager or firstname.lastname@example.org.